 And portability doesn't protect future growth on assets from estate tax like applying the exemption to a credit shelter (or bypass) trust does.
 Such a trust also offers creditor and remarriage protection, GST tax planning, and possible state estate tax benefits.

-So married couples should still consider these trusts - and consider transferring assets to each other as necessary to fully fund them at the first death.
-Transfers to a spouse (during life or at death) aren't subject to gift or estate tax as long as the recipient spouse is a U.S. citizen.
+So married couples should still consider these trusts - and transferring assets to each other as necessary to fully fund them at the first death.
+Such transfers aren't subject to gift or estate tax as long as the recipient spouse is a U.S. citizen.